Haosam/BadmintonAI/Yolov3_deepsort/Badminton_Service/README.md

 ---> Possible solution, run yolov3 only with a facial recognition module.
 Deepsort might not be required for this to work
 - [ ] Coach detection - Due to the similarity in uniforms of the coach and players, if the coach comes into the screen of the video, they will be detected as players.\
 ---> Possible solution as stated above
+- [ ] Small dataset.
+Please train on your own dataset if mine is not working properly on your videos.
+Like I said before, I only trained on 400+ images

 ## Acknowledgments
 * [theAIGuysCode](https://github.com/theAIGuysCode/yolov3_deepsort)